arnaud-roussel/arnaud-roussel.github.io/_posts/2018-6-24-Avito-Demand-Prediction-Part-1.md

 For exploratory data analysis I strongly suggest going over my notebook on github.
 See the markdown version [here](https://github.com/arroqc/Avito-Kaggle/blob/master/Avito%20EDA%201.md).
 It contains most of the important parts.

 **Missing Data**
-Early models show a big importance of some variables.
-Most notably price and image_top_1.
+Early models showed a big importance of some variables most notably price and image_top_1.
 Image top 1 is assumed to be some classification of the image for an advertisement.
-Since I found a strong correlation with the target variable, it was deemed necessary to impute missing prices and image_top_1 with a model rather than a simple method like the mean.
+Since I found a strong correlation with the target variable, it was deemed necessary to impute missing prices and image_top_1 with a model rather than a simple method like the mean or median.
 The way it was modelled was to use a recurrent neural network trained on reading the texts and predict the image_top_1 category.
 Here is the architecture used:

 ![_config.yml]({{ site.baseurl }}/images/RNN_guess.PNG)
 *RNN architecture for image_top_1 imputation*

 A similar idea was used for price but simply adding the city as a potential factor for determining price.
-You can also find the notebooks for this imputation in the imputation subdirectory of the [github repo](https://github.com/arroqc/Avito-Kaggle) As you have noticed, an embedding layer for words is used.
+You can also find the notebooks for this in the imputation subdirectory of the [github repo](https://github.com/arroqc/Avito-Kaggle).
+As you have noticed, an embedding layer for words is used.
 The embedding have been trained on the larger dataset that doesn't contain the target variable.
-It is rich in descriptions so a simply word 2 vec algorithm was made on its corpus of text using gensim library.
+It is rich in descriptions so a simply word2vec algorithm was made on its corpus of text using **gensim** library.
 To know more about word2vec and the different ways of finding word embeddings you can view [this page for example](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/).

 **Text Features**